vpetersson/vpetersson.com/reading-log.md

 This is mostly a note-to-self kind of page, but perhaps it is useful for someone else too `¯\_(ツ)_/¯`.

+# 2018

+* Influence by Robert Cialdini
+* Man's Search For Meaning by Viktor Frankl
+* Measure What Matters by John Doerr
+* Zero Trust Networks by Evan Gilman
+* Ghost In The Wires by Kevin Mitnick

 # 2019

 * The Master and Margarita by Mikhail Bulgakov